INTERN (MUSIC BUSINESS)

-Career Overview: Performs a wide range of tasks within the record company; learns through hands-on experience and get a “foot in the door.”
+Career Overview: Performs a wide range of tasks within the record company or related business; learns through hands-on experience and gets a “foot in the door.”

 Career Salary Range: $0 to $3,000+ (Credits)